Staying Safe During Cold and Flu Season

 Here are a few ways to help avoid getting sick during this time of year:

 - Stay home: Whether it’s a coworker sneezing or a stomach bug that’s running through the classroom, stay away from others who are sick by staying home.
 Work from home or call for school assignments so nothing is missed, except for the chance of getting sick.

 - Stay hydrated: It’s important to stay hydrated when cold or flu symptoms hit, especially if they include fever or vomiting.
-Drinking plenty of fluids, including water or Gatorade™, can help replace those lost fluids and can help ease congestion.
+Drinking plenty of fluids, including water or Gatorade™, can help replace those lost fluids and can help ease a stuffy nose.